 There are four international airports within easy travelling distance of Braunschweig, plus direct train connections from many European cities.
 Click here for route descriptions and information on airports, trains and busses:

-If you have applied for one of our buddy programmes, your buddy will pick you up from the main train station and accompany you to your accommodation.
+If you have applied for our buddy programme, your buddy will pick you up from the main train station and accompany you to your accommodation.
 Please inform your buddy at least one week prior to your departure when and how you will be arriving in Braunschweig.
-Do not forget to contact him if your journey should be delayed.
+Do not forget to contact them if your journey should be delayed.